Skip to Main Content

 • Pus or a bad smell

 Although redness and discharge can be signs of infection, they can have other causes.
-Sometimes stomach contents will mix with bacteria on the skin and cause a bad smelling discharge.
+Sometimes, stomach contents will mix with bacteria on the skin and cause a bad-smelling discharge.
 Redness caused by leaks can usually be treated by cleaning the skin more often.

 Skin changes due to neutropenia

-Neutropenia occurs when the absolute neutrophil count (ANC) is less than 500.
-Neutropenia can cause the stoma to get bigger.
-Because the immune system is weak, the body stops trying to close the hole and can’t fight off infection.
-This can cause the site to stay wet, leak, and be painful.
-Bacteria can form, and an infection can develop.
-The stoma site will not improve until white cell counts rise again.
+The stoma site will not improve until blood cell counts rise again.
 Sometimes the site will look worse before it begins to look better.
 If this occurs, treat the site as recommended by the care team.

 Key points about skin care for feeding tube sites